 However, occasionally, both brands will offer discounts and special promotions.
 Tuft & Needle will sometimes discount their mattresses by $50-$100.
 You might want to check the company’s website to see if there is currently a sale.

-Loom & Leaf doesn’t offer discounts per se, but around major holidays, they’ll sometimes run a special promotion where you get a free $50-$100 gift card with your mattress purchase.
-Again, it might behoove you double check the company’s website to see if they have a promotion running.
+Likewise, Loom & Leaf sometimes offers $100-$200 off their beds.
+Again, it might behoove you double-check the company’s website to see if they have a promotion running.

 By now you hopefully have a much more clear-cut view of both mattresses.
 If you’re still struggling with which bed to purchase, though, let’s quickly run through the major decision points again.

 - Budget – This is likely the biggest decision point you’ll have to consider.
 If you’re working with a tight budget, Tuft & Needle is the clear winner.
 You’ll save roughly $1,000 by opting for the T&N mattress.